Postselected quantum hypothesis testing: General probabilistic theories

 The dual space $\V\*$, i.e.\ the space of continuous linear functionals $M \colon \V \to \RR$, then has a partial order $X \leq_{\C\*} Y \iff Y -X \in {\C\*}$ induced by the dual cone $\C\*\coloneqq \lset M \in \V\* \bar \< M, \rho \> \geq 0 \; \forall \rho \in \S \rset$, where we write $\< M, x \> = M(x)$ for every $x \in \V$, $M \in \V\*$.
 We use the notation $X <_{\C\*} Y$ to denote $Y - X \in \operatorname{int}(\C\*)$.

 In order to define measurements in this theory, we also need to identify the set of \emph{effects}, that is, elements of the dual space which yield physical measurement outcomes.
 First, a fixed \emph{unit effect} $U >_{\C\*} 0$ is defined as the unique element of $\V\*$ such that $\< U, \rho \> = 1 \; \forall \rho \in \S$.
-The so-called no restriction hypothesis~\cite{ludwig_1985,barrett_2007,chiribella_2010} then allows us to assume that every element $M \in \V*$ such that $\< M, \rho \> \in [0,1] \; \forall \rho \in \S$ is a valid effect, and thus a valid measurement operator; this can be equivalently understood as $0 \leq_{\C\*} M \leq_{\C\*} U$.
-A measurement is then a collection of effects $\{M_i\}_i$ such that $\sum_{i=1}^n M_i = U$ --- in other words, a collection such that the measurement outcomes $\< M_i, \rho\>$ sum to unity.
+The so-called no restriction hypothesis~\cite{ludwig_1985,barrett_2007,chiribella_2010} then allows us to assume that every element $M \in \V\*$ such that $\< M, \rho \> \in [0,1] \; \forall \rho \in \S$ is a valid effect, and thus a valid measurement operator; this can be equivalently understood as $0 \leq_{\C\*} M \leq_{\C\*} U$.
+A measurement is then a collection of effects $\{M_i\}_i$ such that $\sum_{i=1}^n M_i = U$ --- in other words, a collection such that the measurement outcome probabilities $\< M_i, \rho\>$ sum to unity for every state $\rho$.

+We remark that both quantum and classical probability theory are special cases of the above.
+Although the Hilbert space underlying the setting of quantum mechanics is complex, the space where density operators live --- corresponding to $\V$ here --- is nevertheless a real vector space, which is why the general assumptions of GPTs encompass quantum mechanics.
+Specifically, in the quantum case, $\V$ is the space of self-adjoint operators acting on some complex Hilbert space, $\C$ and $\C\*$ are both cones of postive semidefinite operators, and the unit effect $U$ is the identity.

 We will use the tuple $(\V, \C, U)$ to denote a GPT as above, as the theory is uniquely determined by the three choices.
 Given two GPTs, $(\V_A, \C_A, U_A)$ and $(\V_B, \C_B, U_B)$, we then wish to define a bipartite structure that combines the two.
 Under natural assumptions including the so-called local tomography principle, which states that bipartite states should be fully determined by the statistics of local measurements, it holds that $\V_{AB}$ is isomorphic to $\V_A \otimes \V_B$~\cite{klay_1987,wilce_1992}, which means that we can identify $\V_{AB} = \V_A \otimes \V_B$ and $U_{AB} = U_A \otimes U_B$ without loss of generality.
 Interestingly, this does \emph{not} uniquely determine a bipartite cone $\C_{AB}$; the only thing that can be concluded is that~\cite{namioka_1969}